flightstats/hub/docs/pages/mydoc/hub_channels_creating.md

 * `replicationSource` is the optional fully qualified path to channel in a another hub.
 The data from the other channel will be duplicated into this channel.
 Please see [replication](hub_channels_replication.html) for more details.

-* `global` are optional settings for distributing data from a master hub cluster to other satellite hub clusters.
-Please see [global channels](hub_channels_global.html) for more details.

 * `storage` is the optional specification of how to store long term data.
 The default is `SINGLE`.
 High volume channels can see significant reductions in S3 costs by using `BATCH`.
 `BOTH` is a way to transition between the two states, and perform comparisons.
 More information in [storage](hub_other_channel_storage.html)